 Chania on a Budget

 - If you want friendly and comfortable in the heart of town, Nostos is a good bet.
 Rooms are studio style, but some have galleries or balconies looking out onto the harbour.
-And all starting from less than £50 per night.
+And all starting from less than £90 per night.

 - Splanzia Hotel is more traditional, and almost as affordable, with lots of rustic charm.
-There's a cosy bar and lots of nice features in the rooms, and the courtyard is lovely.
+There's a cosy bar and plenty of nice features in the rooms, and the courtyard is lovely.
 If you're looking for value chic, this is definitely one of the best places to stay in Chania.

 Chania with your Family